espocrm/documentation/docs/administration/jobs.md

 ### Daemon

-Available only on Unix-like operating system.
+Available only in Unix-like operating systems.
 Requires *pcntl* and *posix* PHP extensions (usually available by default).

 Command to start the daemon using nohup: